joutria/activities/README.md

-# activities-academlo
+# activities
-Here in this repository I'll upload the daily activities for grading
+In this repository you will find different activies that make use of browser memory, basic CRUD actions and DOM related scripts